ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 ````{tabs}
 ```{code-tab} python
-# some function that we want to keep closed for modification
+# some function that you want to keep closed for modification
 def core_method(data):
     ...
     return result

-# if we want to extend a function without modifying it, we can always do the following
+# if you want to extend a function without modifying it, you can always do the following
 def extended_functionality(results):
      ...
      return extended_result